Did you know that the symptoms of ADHD greatly overlap the symptoms of sleep apnea?

 • Problems organizing

-However, there are symptoms of sleep apnea that cannot possibly also be symptoms of ADHD.
+However, there are features of untreated obstructive sleep apnea that cannot possibly also be features of ADHD.

 They are “muscle-leg cramps, fatigue, dull headache, bed wetting (enuresis), excessive daytime sleepiness, passing out for no reason, sleep walking, unexplained stomach pain or vomiting,” says Dr. Frank Barnhill, MD, board certified family physician practicing child and adult preventative care/ADHD-behavior medicine in upstate South Carolina.